riatelab/magrit/docs/en/functionalities/point-aggregation.md

 The user has two options for selecting the mesh to be used:

-- use of a regular grid (choice of tile size and shape) created by the application
+- use of a regular grid (choice of cell size and shape) created by the application
 - use of a polygon layer (administrative background, for example) supplied by the user.

 Several analysis options are available to calculate :